Skip to main content

 Alternatives to a HELOC

 • Home equity loan: A home equity loan allows you to borrow a fixed amount of money using your home’s equity as collateral.
 You receive a lump sum upfront and repay it in fixed monthly installments over a set term.
 The potential advantages are predictable payments and a fixed interest rate, which can make budgeting easier.
-Chase does not offer home equity loans.

 • Personal loan: Personal loans are unsecured loans, meaning they don’t require collateral.
 They offer fixed or variable interest rates with a set repayment period.
 One potential advantage is that the approval process may be easier for individuals with good credit, but interest rates may be higher compared to secured loans.
-Chase does not offer personal loans.
+Note that Chase does not offer personal loans.

 • Cash-out refinance: Cash-out refinance involves refinancing your existing mortgage for more than you owe and taking the difference in cash.
-Your new mortgage will be larger, and you’ll make payments based on the new loan amount and terms.
+Your new mortgage may be larger, and you’ll make payments based on the new loan amount and terms.
 One potential advantage is access to substantial funds, potentially at a lower interest rate than other options, but it extends the term of your mortgage.

 • Credit cards: Credit cards offer a revolving line of credit and require minimum monthly payments.
 One potential advantage is that credit cards can be useful for smaller, short-term expenses.